ChrickeR/chricker.github.io/adr/docs/adr/index.md

 ## 💡 Best Practices

-✅ Keep each ADR about one clear decision.
+- ✅ Keep each ADR about one clear decision.
-✅ Capture reasoning, trade-offs, and alternatives — not just the conclusion.
+- ✅ Capture reasoning, trade-offs, and alternatives — not just the conclusion.
-✅ Record decisions when they happen — not retroactively.
+- ✅ Record decisions when they happen — not retroactively.
-✅ Use clear statuses: Draft → Proposed → Accepted → Superseded.
+- ✅ Use clear statuses: Draft → Proposed → Accepted → Superseded.
-✅ Link related ADRs using related:, supersedes:, and superseded_by: fields.
+- ✅ Link related ADRs using `related:`, `supersedes:`, and `superseded_by:` fields.
-✅ Never delete ADRs — supersede them to preserve history.
+- ✅ Never delete ADRs — supersede them to preserve history.
-✅ Use pull requests for discussion and approval.
+- ✅ Use pull requests for discussion and approval.
-✅ Keep ADRs concise and easy to read.
+- ✅ Keep ADRs concise and easy to read.
-✅ Store supporting diagrams or assets next to the ADR file if needed.
+- ✅ Store supporting diagrams or assets next to the ADR file if needed.
-✅ Treat ADRs as code — reviewed, versioned, and published.
+- ✅ Treat ADRs as code — reviewed, versioned, and published.

 ## Why ADR
 Architecture knowledge often disappears into slides, chats, and memory.